 Savory pancakes are one of the genius ways to use up any vegetable scraps you have laying in the refrigerator.
 This Gluten-Free Korean Veggie Pancake demonstrates how you can turn simple ingredients into something quick and good.

-This is a crowd pleaser, even for those who are gluten intolerant can enjoy it.
+This is a crowd-pleaser, even those who are gluten intolerant can enjoy it.
 My family devours it the moment the veggie pancake gets to the table.

 Korean Pancakes in Japan